W427697/Discord-/docs/migration-guide/from-older-version.md

 ### Upgrade MDX1 to MDX3

 Storybook 8 uses MDX3 by default for rendering [docs](./writing-docs/index.md).
-The upgrade from MDX1 to MDX3 is not fully automated, due to the large number of changes between versions (particularly v1 to v2).
+The upgrade from MDX1 to MDX3 is not fully automated due to the large number of changes between versions (particularly v1 to v2).
 Fortunately, we have some tips to help make it a lot easier.

 #### Automatically detect MDX2 errors with a CLI tool